SherG/skeleventy2/site/blog/winter-driving.md

 ---
 date: 2019-04-09
 title: Winter Driving in New Hampshire - How to Prepare
 meta_description: Learn how to prep your car for safe winter driving in New Hampshire.
-Covered - tires, under-the-hood preps, and storage preps.
+Tires, under-the-hood preps, and storage preps.
 post_image: https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1570435294/ruralnh/winter-driving-new-hampshire_s4dzcg.png
 image_alt:
 sub_heading: Prepping your car for winter will make you feel like a real Yankee in no time.
-Tags:
+tags:
   - blog
   - driving